 A form of tooth decay is cavities, and regular services from a pediatric dentist can help to prevent them and other forms of tooth and gum problems.
 It is critical to detect cavities in baby teeth because a lack of care can lead to severe problems with the teeth in the future.

 Parents routinely take children to their family dentists, believing that they treat patients of all ages and can provide the dental care they need.
-While the services of family dentists will be suitable in many cases, parents must understand pediatric dentists are professionals that can provide specialized care for children that may not be available with family dentists.
+While the services of family dentists will be suitable in many cases, parents must understand pediatric dentists are professionals that can provide specialized care for children that may not be available with Suffern family dentist.
 These professionals have received additional training to understand children’s psychology and manage them appropriately when offering dental care.

 Managing children with special needs is also a quality of pediatric dentists lacking in general or family dentists.
 These professionals not only invest time to educate themselves in this specialty of dentistry but also make substantial investments in infrastructure to have a kid-friendly office, making it easier for them to become accustomed.
 The benefits of taking children to a pediatric dentist must not be underestimated by parents who should rather make attempts to understand how their children will benefit from good oral health throughout their lives with regular visits to pediatric dentistry.